-In 2016 there was a push, from City Administration, to identify sites considered vacant or under-utilized, throughout the City that were ripe for redevelopment.
-Those sites would eventually be included in the City's 2016 Master Plan Update.
-Ultimately, three sites were selected based on their specific location and unique size and features.
-One of the sites identified was named City West as it on the west side of Novi along the north and south sides of Grand River Avenue between Beck Road and Taft Road.
-Over the last several years staff has been working to create a new zoning district that would help to transform this area from the sparsely developed industrial past to a vibrant, walkable, mixed-use district described in the Master Plan.
+The City of Novi 2016 Master Plan Update included recommendations for redevelopment of three sites within the City that were considered vacant or under-utilized given their location, unique features and size.
+One of the sites identified was named City West and is located along the north and south sides of Grand River Avenue between Beck Road and Taft Road.
+Over the last several years we have been working to create a new zoning district that would help to transform this area from the sparsely developed industrial past to a vibrant, walkable, mixed-use district.

 Working with the Planning Commission's Implementation Committee, planning staff and the City Attorney's office have developed new City West Zoning Ordinance text to provide the standards under which properties in the new district will be developed, as well as a Design Guide that offers visual examples that the Master Plan and ordinance language are working together to accomplish.
-The Design Guide complements the ordinance language and will be made part of the ordinance by reference.
-Properties to be included in the City West District would be considered as a part of a city-initiated rezoning that follows the public hearing and notice standards of a typical rezoning request.
+The Design Guide complements the ordinance language and will be made part of the ordinance once it is adopted.
+Properties to be included in the City West District would be considered as a part of a city-initiated rezoning that would follow the public hearing and notice standards of a typical rezoning request.

-The ordinance contains provisions for the existing uses that may choose to remain as is once the properties are rezoned, and not redevelop under the new standards.
+The ordinance contains provisions for the existing uses that may chose to remain as is once the properties are rezoned, and not redevelop under the new standards.
 The ordinance will consider the uses existing at the effective date of the ordinance as legal non-conforming uses that may continue to be used in the same manner as allowed throughout the City.